TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

     public async Task PerformSomeUnitOfWork()
     {
-        await this.DbContextProvider.ExecuteInDbContextScopeAsync(async executionScope =>
+		// Provide a DbContext and execute a block of code within its scope await this.DbContextProvider.ExecuteInDbContextScopeAsync(async executionScope =>
         {
             // Until the end of this block, IDbContextAccessor can access the scoped DbContext
             // It can do so from any number of invocations deep (not shown here) await this.MyRepository.AddOrder(new Order());

-            // If we made modifications, we should save them
+            // If we have made modifications, we should save them
             // We could save here or as part of the repository methods, depending on our preference await executionScope.DbContext.SaveChangesAsync();
         }); // If no exceptions occurred and this scope was not nested in another, the transaction is committed asynchronously here